 One of South American's foremost political figures is 53-year old Jose Figueres.
 Twice President of?

-One of South American's foremost political figures is 53-year old Jose Figueres.
+Background: One of South American's foremost political figures is 53-year old Jose Figueres.
 Twice President of Costa Rica - de facto President from June 1948 until November 1949, and Constitutional President from 1954-58 - he is now leader of the Costa Rican opposition party, controlling Congress with only one half vote short of the 2/3 majority necessary to over-ride a Presidential veto.

 Senor Figueres owns a prosperous farm - "La Lucha" - in the hills outside San Jose, the capital, where he lives with his American wife and three children.